Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The greater trochanter of the femur is a major, bony projection on the side of the thigh bone.
 It extends outward and slightly backward from the hip joint.

 In adults, it typically sits 2–4 cm below the top of the femur.
-But in females, due to a wider pelvic outlet than males, there is a greater in-between distance of greater trochanters.
+However, in females, due to a wider pelvic outlet than males, there is a greater in-between distance of greater trochanters.

 On its outer side, the greater trochanter is broad and rough.
 It is shaped like a quadrilateral.
 It has a diagonal groove where the tendon of the gluteus medius muscle attaches.